-- municipalities as well as the County Commissioners, only to have this hard work undone by the introduction and passage of the bill erasing Home Rule, the County continued to communicate with Ocean Wind 1 and indicated its willingness to meet again. - 23.
-However, given the amount of frustration with the introduction and passage of the bill taking away the decision making authority of elected County and local officials, it was necessary to allow some passage of time for "the dust to settle" so-to-speak before once again putting County elected officials back in direct contact with Ocean Wind 1 representatives. - 24.
-Neverthelesss, under my direction as authorized by the Board of County Commissioners, Michael J. Donohue, Esquire, continued to communicate with Keith Davis, Esquire, regarding the scheduling of a meeting. - 25.
-Given the continuing relationship challenges and the challenges of scheduling during the Holiday Season of 2021, the date of January 7, 2022, was settled upon for a meeting with Ocean Wind 1 representatives, myself, Mr. Donohue, the Director of the Board of Commissioners, Gerald M. Thornton and representatives of Cultural Heritage Partners ("CHP"), a law firm engaged by the County of Cape May to advise the County on the federal regulatory process related to the Ocean Wind 1 project. - 26.
+In spite of this challenging situation, after the County had worked so hard to help Ocean Wind 1 improve its standing with the elected officials of the sixteen Cape May County municipalities as well as the County Commissioners, only to have this hard work undone by the introduction and passage of the bill erasing Home Rule, the County continued to communicate with Ocean Wind 1 and indicated its willingness to meet again.

+However, given the amount of frustration with the introduction and passage of the bill taking away the decision making authority of elected County and local officials, it was necessary to allow some passage of time for "the dust to settle" so-to-speak before once again putting County elected officials back in direct contact with Ocean Wind 1 representatives.

+Nevertheless, under my direction as authorized by the Board of County Commissioners, Michael J. Donohue, Esquire, continued to communicate with Keith Davis, Esquire, regarding the scheduling of a meeting.

+Given the continuing relationship challenges and the challenges of scheduling during the Holiday Season of 2021, the date of January 7, 2022, was settled upon for a meeting with Ocean Wind 1 representatives, myself, Mr. Donohue, the Director of the Board of Commissioners, Gerald M. Thornton and representatives of Cultural Heritage Partners ("CHP"), a law firm engaged by the County of Cape May to advise the County on the federal regulatory process related to the Ocean Wind 1 project.

 Unfortunately, severe weather was predicted to come into the Cape May County area on January 7, 2022.
 As one might imagine, a severe weather event requires the rapt attention of County officials, especially the Administrator and the Director, who is the Commissioner-in-Charge of the Office of Emergency Management.
-The County did not want to have this large group of people traveling in bad weather and/or arriving at a meeting where the Administrator and Director were unavailable to attend.
-Consequently, Mr.
+The County did not want to have this large group of people traveling in bad weather and/or arriving at a meeting 1 2 where the Administrator and Director were unavailable to attend.
+Consequently, Mr. Donohue arranged though Mr. Davis to conduct a preliminary meeting via Zoom on January 7, 2022, and the broader meeting was rescheduled to January 12, 2022.

+A.

-- Donohue arranged though Mr. Davis to conduct a preliminary meeting via Zoom on January 7, 2022, and the broader meeting was rescheduled to January 12, 2022. - 27.
-The County reserved a banquet room at a local restaurant in Cape May Court House, New Jersey, to host the meeting of January 12, 2022, and the County coordinated all the participants in order to effectuate the meeting. - 28.
+The County reserved a banquet room at a local restaurant in Cape May Court House, New Jersey, to host the meeting of January 12, 2022, and the County coordinated all the participants in order to effectuate the meeting.
 The meeting was a working lunch where CHP and Mr. Donohue presented many items of concern to the County.
+The meeting was, for the most part, productive as an informational exercise.

+10 0.
+At any time have Ocean Wind One representatives placed any limits upon 11 what they were willing to discuss?

-The meeting was, for the most part, productive as an informational exercise. - 29.
-It has been made clear to the County that Ocean Wind 1 has certain perameters for discussion.
-In terms of suggestions by the County made on various occasions of modifications to the project design in order to make the project invisible from shore or other ways to lessen the permanent cluttering of the viewshed with industrial energy-generating facilities, Ocean Wind 1 consistently took the position that the project could not be modified to accommodate the County's concerns because of the megawatt delivery obligations of the project. - 30.
-The County has also indicated on various occasions that it would like to include the impacts of the Ocean Wind 2 project on Cape May County in any discussions, but Ocean Wind 1 has refused to agree to do so. - 31.
-It was about this same time that Ocean Wind representatives requested from the County that the County execute the NJDEP Land Use Management Program, Division of Land Use Regulartion Property Owner Certification form.
+It has been made clear to the County that Ocean Wind 1 has certain parameters for In terms of suggestions by the County made on various occasions of modifications to the project design in order to make the project invisible from shore or other ways to lessen the permanent cluttering of the viewshed with industrial energygenerating facilities, Ocean Wind 1 consistently took the position that the project could not be modified to accommodate the County's concerns because of the megawatt delivery obligations of the project.
+The County has also indicated on various occasions that it would like to include the impacts of the Ocean Wind 2 project on Cape May County in any discussions, but Ocean Wind 1 has refused to agree to do so.